I'm going to miss the first hour and a half of your show.

 They think that the president's connection of Iraq to 9-11 is a strategy, a tactic.

-Here we have here's what we got.
+Here we have, here's what we got.

-We got Sheila Jackson Lee, Paul Bagala, Paul Azan, George Stephanopoulos, Nancy Pelosi, uh Wesley Clark, uh, also known affectionately here as Ashley Wilkes, uh, Democratic strategist Victor Cambert, David Gurgen, Jay Carney, he's at Time Magazine, Charlie Wrangle, even Bob Costas makes our list.
+We got Sheila Jackson Lee, Paul Bagala, Paul Azahn, George Stephanopoulos, Nancy Pelosi, Wesley Clark, also known affectionately here as Ashley Wilkes, Democratic strategist Victor Camber, David Gergen, Jay Carney, he's at Time magazine, Charlie Wrangell.

-How did Bob Costus make our list?
+How did Bob Costas make our list?

 That's who's coming up in this montage.

-The relating of the war in Iraq to the 9-11 tragedy, the horrific terrorist act does not comport the message to the American people.
+The relating of the war in Iraq to the 9-11 tragedy, the horrific terrorist act, does not comport the message to the American people.

 This is 9-11.